 Security & Compliance

-Depending on the device that is set to be discarded, it may contain sensitive information, such as Personally Identifiable Information (PII), Personal Health Information (PHI), or social security numbers.
-In order to remain compliant and under NIST 800.88, all data needs to be electronically removed, or devices made 100% inoperable before disposal.
+When considering the disposal of a device, it's important to be aware that it could contain sensitive information such as Personally Identifiable Information (PII), Personal Health Information (PHI), or social security numbers.
+To ensure compliance with NIST 800.88 standards, all data must be securely removed or the devices rendered 100% inoperable before disposal.

 Federal and State Laws

-More e-waste handling laws are appearing to ensure the proper disposal or reuse of equipment.
-Depending on your company’s size, you may have full responsibility for the safe disposal of e-waste.
-Creating a comprehensive e-waste program can help your business track the chain of custody from when it leaves your office to reuse or recycle.
-This closes the compliance loop from your facility to the actual fate of each device.
+As regulations surrounding e-waste management continue to evolve, more stringent laws are being enacted to ensure the proper disposal or repurposing of electronic equipment.
+Depending on the size of your organization, you may bear full responsibility for the secure handling of e-waste.
+Implementing a comprehensive e-waste program enables your business to trace the lifecycle of each device from its departure from your premises to its reuse or recycling, effectively closing the compliance loop and ensuring the responsible management of electronic waste.

 Reuse or Recycle